mDemianchuk/walit/README.md

 # waLit

-Walit is a personal budget manager which lets you track your spending and income as well as helps you organize your budget.
+[waLit](https://mdemianchuk.github.io/walit/) is a personal budget manager which lets you track your spending and income as well as helps you organize your budget.

 ## Getting Started